akakumar42/Language_Translation_Using_Transformers-/README.md

 ## Features

 - **Full Transformer Implementation**: Encoder-decoder architecture with multi-head self-attention and cross-attention mechanisms
-- **English to Italian Translation**: Trained on the OPUS Books dataset
+- **English to Deutsch Translation**: Trained on the OPUS Books dataset
 - **Decoding Strategies**: Greedy decoding and beam search for inference
 - **Attention Visualization**: Interactive visualizations of attention weights using Altair
 - **Flexible Training**: Support for training on Google Colab and local machines